 When the War of Independence ended, in early 1949, the family moved HaYarkon Street in Tel Aviv.
 Once again, he opened a clinic and was very successful.
 His wife worked as his assistant and also maintained their home.
 She joined Mishmar HaAm during the War.

-Paula’s untimely death wounded Samuel to his core, and he never truly recovered.
+Paula’s untimely death wounded Shmuel to his core, and he never truly recovered.
 Three years after her passing, he passed away as well, on December 13,1974 at age seventy.

 He was survived by his son, Professor Avraham Maresh, head of the Pediatric Surgery Department of Soroka Medical Center and teacher in Ben-Gurion University of the Negev in Beersheba; his daughter-in-law Ofra; a grandson and two granddaughters.